Table of Contents

 manual page.

-A test purpose is an abstract description
+A test purpose is an abstract description of a

-is reached) or refusing states (parts of the specification are rejected).
+or refusing states (parts of the specification are rejected).

-with the predefined label ACCEPT
+predefined label ACCEPT

 or accept